open-contracting-extensions/ocds_charges_extension/README.md

 ## Overview

-The Charges extension introduces a `charges` property to both `Contract` and `Contract/Implementation`.
+The Charges extension introduces a `charges` property to both `Contract` and `Contract.implementation`.

 This contains an array of `Charge` objects with properties for: